aloisdg/awesome-linq/README.md

 ## Introduction

-A curated collection of awesome Linq libraries, tools, and more.
+A curated collection of awesome LINQ libraries, tools, and more.
 The goal is to build a categorized community-driven collection of very well-known resources.

 Inspired by [awesome-dotnet](https://github.com/quozd/awesome-dotnet), [awesome-regex](https://github.com/aloisdg/awesome-regex) and the whole `awesome-*` trend on GitHub.